AndreRudolph/impulsephp-doc/docs/server/miscellaneous.md

 <h5><a id="pre-action-middleware">File downloads</a></h5>

-Providing files is a common task that an application might has to provide.
-For providing static files, an anchor can be used.
-For providing dynamic files like current statistics or reports, the Impulse PHP Framework provides a convenient method to provide a file download.

-For this purpose you can simply call the <span class="code-hint">provideDownload</span> method inherited from the <span class="code-hint">AbstractController</span>.
+Providing dynamically generated one time files like reports or statistics for download is a common task for web applications.
+Hence the <span class="code-hint">AbstractController</span> implements a convenient method called <span class="code-hint">provideDownload</span>.

 <div class="code-header">
 	<div class="container-fluid">